FerretDB/FerretDB/website/blog/2023-09-26-how-to-contribute-to-open-source-2022.md

 This year, registration starts on September 26.
 To participate, you need to send at least four open-sourced pull requests on GitHub or Gitlab between October 1st and October 31st, and those pull requests need to be accepted by the repository owners.

-The first 40,000 participants who complete Hacktoberfest can receive one of two prizes: a tree planted in their name or the Hacktoberfest 2022 t-shirt.
+The participants who complete Hacktoberfest can receive one of these prizes: a tree planted in their name, a unique digital reward, or even a Hacktoberfest t-shirt.

 ## Why you should participate in Hacktoberfest open-source projects